£

 Because CLL is a slow-growing type of blood cancer, most people don’t need treatment when they’re diagnosed, and may not need treatment for several years.

-This approach of not having treatment until you need it is called watch and wait.
-Some medical staff call it watchful waiting or active monitoring.
+This approach of not having treatment until you need it is called active monitoring, and is sometimes referred to as "watch and wait" or "watchful waiting".

-If you’re on watch and wait, you won’t have treatment, but you will have regular check-ups to monitor the CLL.
+If you’re on active monitoring, you won’t have treatment, but you will have regular check-ups to monitor the CLL.

 Many people feel confused and worried when they’re told they will just be monitored.
 It’s hard to understand and explain to others how you can have cancer but not need treatment.
 It can also cause anxiety as your next check-up comes nearer and you wait for test results.

-It might help to know you’re not alone – in the UK there are around 27,000 people with blood cancer who are on watch and wait.
+It might help to know you’re not alone – in the UK there are around 27,000 people with blood cancer who are on active monitoring.

-We have more information for people on watch and wait, including tips for coping emotionally.
+We have more information for people on active monitoring, including tips for coping emotionally.

 You can also contact our Support Service for emotional support or join our online community forum to benefit from other people’s experience and advice about living on watch and wait.